• Skip to primary navigation

 With Scribe in the workflow, all it takes is a few simple clicks in a web browser, and the document is available to print disabled people almost instantly.

-Once posted, the user can choose which file format they prefer to have the content delivered: HTML, PDF, MP3 (using text-to-speech), DAISY (text plus audio), EPUB, RTF, Braille (Grade 1, Grade 2, Unified English Braille), and large print.
+Once posted, the user can choose which file format they prefer to have the content delivered: HTML, PDF, MP3 (using text-to-speech), DAISY (text plus audio), EPUB, Microsoft Word DOCX, Braille (Grade 1, Grade 2, Unified English Braille), and large print.

 Augmented Document Remediation (ADR) technology is the key.